 Because your manager persona has a lot more disposable income, higher-priced products aren’t an issue.
 In this case, you can sell online to the demographic that suits your business and suits the customer.

 Things you’ll want to include in your buyer persona are their name, age, location, business background (like job title), and how high up they are in their business.
 You’ll also want to describe their typical day’s schedule to see when they would be looking to do any Instagram shopping.

 Selling On Instagram

 You can pretty much sell anything on Instagram.

 A lot of people use it to help their businesses.
 You can find all sorts of things, such as the food you can buy from small businesses, cafes and small food shops.
 You can also buy things like home decor and handmade items, which are very popular, especially during holidays.

-You can link up your website, Etsy, and online shops to your Instagram account, so everything is available to buy straight through the Instagram app.
+You can link up your website, Etsy, and online shops to your Instagram account, so everything is available to buy straight through the Instagram automation tool.

 Many people also sell services on Instagram

 Marketing on Instagram can be excellent for influencer marketing, virtual assistant services, and helping people perform on Instagram and sell more of what they want.